michaelbnewman/dubbler/avacloud-vrf-demo/README.md

 ## Run Game via Python Script

-To speed testing, the game can be run via python3 and foundry's cast:
+To speed up testing, the game can be run via python3 and foundry's cast:

 ```bash
 $ chmod u+x vrf-game